Lenny Baker: Death

 In August 1978, Baker's career began to be cut short by thyroid cancer.
 Baker underwent surgery to remove the cancer.
-During one of these surgeries Baker's vocal chords were seriously damaged causing irreperable damage to his voice.
-Despite the cancer and the damage done to his vocal chords, Baker continued to get parts and work as an actor.
+During one of these surgeries Baker's vocal cords were seriously damaged, causing irreparable damage to his voice.
+Despite the cancer and the damage done to his vocal cords, Baker continued to get parts and work as an actor.
 "A serious throat ailment," according to articles in the Detroit Free Press and the Hartford Courant published during that month, caused him to leave the cast of the pre-Broadway show Broadway, Broadway.
 His final television performance was a guest-star appearance on the sitcom Taxi in 1979.
 His last noted stage performance was in March 1980, in which he reprised the one-act Horovitz plays he had performed in Paris.

 He was eventually diagnosed with Medullary thyroid cancer.
 Decades after Baker's death, commentator David Ehrenstein incorrectly speculated in LA Weekly that Baker had suffered from AIDS, then known as "gay-related immune deficiency" (GRID), for approximately two years before his death.
 Ehrenstein's 2003 LA Weekly essay includes a quote from actor Anthony Holland that indicates that Baker lived in Los Angeles in 1980.

 As Baker's illness worsened, he moved to Miami to live with his parents.
-There is no reliable source to confirm that his illness was HIV-related, and HIV is not mentioned anywhere in Baker's death certificate.
 He died on April 12, 1982, at the Community Hospital of South Broward in Hallandale Beach, Florida.
 He is buried in Moses Mendelsohn Memorial Park in Randolph, Massachusetts.